What is Prostate Disease in Dogs?

 1. Neutering: Neutering male dogs, especially young dogs, can significantly reduce the risk of developing prostate disease, including benign prostatic hyperplasia (BPH) and prostatitis.

-2. Regular veterinary check-ups: Regular veterinarian visits can help detect prostate issues early, allowing for prompt treatment and management.
+2. Regular veterinary check-ups: Regular veterinarian visits can help detect prostate issues early, allowing prompt treatment and management.
 This is particularly important for older, unneutered male dogs at a higher risk of developing prostate problems.

 3. Monitoring for symptoms: Keep an eye on your dog’s behavior and monitor for any signs of prostate issues, such as difficulty urinating, bloody urine, or discomfort during defecation.
 If you notice any of these symptoms, consult your veterinarian.